pingidentity/pipeline-example-application/README.md

 - Completion of all pre-requisites and configuration steps leading to [Feature Development](https://github.com/pingidentity/pipeline-example-platform?tab=readme-ov-file#feature-development) from the example-pipeline-platform repository
 - [Docker](https://docs.docker.com/engine/install/) - used to deploy the UI for a sample interface
 - [terraform](https://developer.hashicorp.com/terraform/install) - HashiCorp Terraform (version 1.9.8 was used in this guide)
-- [opa](https://www.openpolicyagent.org/docs/latest/#running-opa) - Open Policy Agent for policy enforcement (version 0.70.0 was used in this guide)
+- [opa](https://developer.hashicorp.com/terraform/tutorials/policy/sentinel-install) - Open Policy Agent for policy enforcement example (version 0.28.0 was used in this guide)
+- [regal](https://github.com/StyraInc/regal) - for OPA policy syntax validation and linting (version 0.29.2 was used in this guide)
 - [tflint](https://github.com/terraform-linters/tflint) - for Terraform linting (version 0.53.0 was used in this guide)
 - [dvlint](https://github.com/pingidentity/dvlint) - for Davinci flow linting (version 1.0.3 was used in this guide)
 - [trivy](https://github.com/aquasecurity/trivy) - for security scanning (version 0.56.2 was used in this guide)